 Who’s at Higher Risk of Bleeding

-Because aspirin thins the blood, FDA believes the aspirin in these combination medicines is contributing to major bleeding events.
+Because aspirin thins the blood, the FDA believes the aspirin in these combination medicines is contributing to major bleeding events.
 People with one or more risk factors have a higher chance of serious bleeding with aspirin-containing antacid products.

 You are at higher risk for bleeding with these products if you: